Jadetabony/wta_hikes/README.md

   * Rivers

-#### Sentiment analysis
+### Sentiment analysis

 Due to the lack of individual ratings for each hike, I decided to apply sentiment analysis to each trip report to create a rating system.
 I tried a variety of sentiment analysis method, including built-in algorithms such as the TextBlob Polarity and Turi Sentiment Analysis.
 After searching for some relevant training data, I found that reviews on everytrail.com all had both text and rating data.
-Unfortunately, the data is highly unbalanced and messy.
+Unfortunately, the data is highly unbalanced and messy (some entries were in Turkish).

+Following data cleaning, I tried building my own sentiment analysis models using the following models:
+  * Random Forests
+  * Gradient Boosting
+  * Adaboosting
+    - With the following base estimators:
+      * Multinomial bayes
+      * Decision tree

-#### Recommendation System
+### Recommendation System

 The recommendation system is implemented using Turi GraphLab (now owned by Apple).
 I tried three different types of recommendation systems:
   * Factorization Recommender
   * **Item Content Recommender**
   * **Ranking Factorization Recommender with Item Data**

 The models were each evaluated using RMSE, Recall and Precision at N and A/B testing.
-The final web app is built using ranking factorization with item data and item content recommenders.
+The final web app is built using ranking factorization with item data and item content recommenders in absence of preexisting user data.

 ## Repo Structure